 - 9 large eggs

-- 1/4 c milk fuller fat is best
+- ¼ c whole milk or cream fuller fat is best

 - 1 medium sweet potato peeled

 - ½ teaspoon parsley

 - sea salt and pepper to taste

 - Cut the sweet potato ends off and insert into your spiralizer.
 Spiralize according to your spiralizer instructions. *If you do not have a spiralizer, you can dice the sweet potato very small and sauté until they are softened and begin to brown on the edges.

 - Whisk together milk, eggs, red pepper, Parmesan, sea salt and black pepper well.

 - In a cast iron skillet, heat olive oil and add minced garlic.
 Heat until fragrant.

 - Add in sweet potato noodles and toss to heat. (about 3-5 minutes)

 - Add arugula and toss to mix in with the sweet potatoes until they start to wilt.